Pooja-Gangavathi/cypress-assignment-oct/Readme.md

 # Cypress Demo Test

-This repository is built using [Cypress](https://www.cypress.io/).
-The tests cover various user interactions and workflows, ensuring the application's functionality and reliability.
+This repository contains Cypress automation test for [Saucedemo](https://www.saucedemo.com/v1/) website.
+The test cases are designed to cover and execute automation for positive, negative and exceptional usecases.

 ## Prerequisites